The Lewis and Clark expedition (1804-1806) was the first United States overland expedition to the Pacific coast and back.

 The expedition continued by land, traveling across much of present-day Northern Idaho until reaching the Clearwater and Snake Rivers, where they again could journey by boat.
 The expedition moved more quickly by water, finally reaching Columbia River in mid-October.
 Continuing on, they passed Celilo Falls and through what is now Portland, Oregon.

-The explorers started their journey home on March 23, 1806 and on their return Lewis and Clark split up.
-Clark led one group up the Yellowstone River, while Lewis led another group into what are now North Central Montana and the Province of Alberta.
+The explorers started their journey home on March 23, 1806, and on their return, Lewis and Clark split up.
+Clark led one group up the Yellowstone River, while Lewis led another group into what is now North Central Montana and the Province of Alberta.
 In August they met on the Missouri River and arrived back in St. Louis on September 23, 1806.

 Although the expedition failed to find the Northwest Passage, it greatly increased knowledge of the nation’s newly acquired territory and opened the doors to westward settlement.

-Meanwhile, Clark was made a brigadier general of the territory in March, 1807.
+Meanwhile, Clark was made a brigadier general of the territory in March 1807.
 In 1813 he was appointed Governor of Missouri Territory, a position he held until Missouri Statehood in 1820.
 In 1822 he was appointed Superintendent of Indian Affairs by President Monroe.
 He was reappointed to this post by each succeeding president and served in this capacity for the remainder of his life.
-General William Clark died of natural causes in St. Louis, September 1, 1838 and is buried in the Clark Family plot at Bellefontaine Cemetery, St. Louis.
+General William Clark died of natural causes in St. Louis, September 1, 1838, and is buried in the Clark Family plot at Bellefontaine Cemetery in St. Louis, Missouri.

 Many people follow the trail by auto while the more adventurous can still find many sections that encourage boating, biking, or hiking.